Vote at the Voting Center - On or Before Election Day

 Voting Tip: Use your Ballot Worksheet!

-With so many items on the ballot in the upcoming election, the Ballot Worksheet (available in September) can make voting in person quicker and easier.
+With so many items on the ballot in the upcoming election, the Ballot Worksheet (PDF) can make voting in person quicker and easier.
 This worksheet, which lists every contest and measure throughout the City, is a tool to help voters mark their selections in advance to save time and prevent mistakes when marking the official ballot.
 The worksheet is also available in the Voter Information Pamphlet, sent to every voter in early October.

 Voting Center Resources